infrabel/gnap-map/README.md

 - `selectedItems` *(object)*: An object with all the selected items, grouped by their `itemType`.
 Each property on the object is an item type, which is again an object, with a property `ids`, which is an array containing all the id's of the selected items of that type.
 Be sure to check whether all these properties exist.

+### Layer config service

+Used to initially configure, and then retrieve the layer configuration.

+#### Configuration

+Two types of configuration are supported, and can be combined: *static* configuration, which is set in a `config` block and can thus only use other providers and constants, and *dynamic* configuration, which is set in a `run` block and can thus also use other services.
+Other than that, there is no difference between the two: both ways should provide an object, where each property represents a layer.
+The property name is the key of the layer and should be the same as its `itemType` property.
+All layer properties are discussed [in the wiki](wiki/layer-properties).

+- `setLayerConfig` is set **at config time**, on the provider.
+- `setLayerConfigDynamic` is set **rt run time**, on the service.

+#### Usage

+You can access the layer configuration at any time by calling `getDataLayers()`.

+### Map geo data service

+Gets the GeoJson data for a specific layer from a REST endpoint.
+Either all data of the specified type (which can then be cached locally by the map manager), or only the data within the specified bounds.

+Note that currently, the bounds should be passed as WGS 84 coordinates, but the returned GeoJson can be in any coordinate system as specified in the `mapTech` spec.

+#### Configuration

+There are two types of configuration: `config`-phase configuration on the provider, and configuration set during the `run`-phase, which can include other services.

+##### Config-time configuration

+`setEndPointUri`: Set the base endpoint which the service should retrieve its data from.
+Should include a trailing slash.
+After this, the resource's uri is appended.

+##### Run-time configuration

+- `setConstructResourceUriFunction`: Optionally specify a function which accepts two parameters: the `dataLayer` *(object)*, and an optional `all` *(bool, optional, default false)*.
+Must return the uri which should be appended to the `endPointUri` which was configured in the `config` block.
+By default, the function returns the `dataLayer`'s `resourceUri` property.
+In case `all` was set to `true`, it appends `/all` to the uri.

+- `constructParamsFunction`: Optionally specify a function which accepts a `dataLayer` parameter and returns an object which should be set as the `params` option in the `$http.get` request.
+By default, this is an empty object.
+Note, however, that the service will automatically add the WGS 84 bounds, and if required, the expected output coordinate system.

+#### Usage

+You should normally not have to call anything on this service; the `mapManager` should automatically make the required calls.
+You may however call `getAll(dataLayer)` or `getInBounds(dataLayer, bounds)` manually.

+---

 ## Dependencies